Blog

 • Not yet capable of "most things in your home, autonomously, all day" (per CEO Adcock)

-Figure is transparent that the robot isn't home-ready yet.
-Adcock stated they aim to achieve full home autonomy in 2026, but acknowledged "it's a big push."
+Figure is transparent about these limitations.
+CEO Adcock aims for full home autonomy in 2026 but acknowledged "it's a big push."

 FeatureFigure 031X NEOTesla Optimus Gen 3